pettersand/builder/devlog.md

 ### Issues:

 Ran into som hiccups with conditional GET requests from the frontend to fetch all client data.
+Sorted by changing model relationships to ManyToManyField for ClientData calls.

 ## 15/11-23